Click on the avatars for further information.

 - Rachel Warren

-- Richard BettsHELIX project Director, Leader Work Package 6 [WP6]Richard BettsHELIX project Director, Leader Work Package 6 [WP6]
+- Richard BettsHELIX Project Director, Work Package 6 Lead [WP6]Richard BettsHELIX Project Director, Work Package 6 Lead [WP6]

 Professor Richard Betts is Chair in Climate Impacts at the University of Exeter and Head of Climate Impacts in the Met Office Hadley Centre.
 He has worked in climate modelling since 1992, with a particular interest in the impacts of climate change on ecosystems and the interactions with other impacts of climate change such as on water resources.
 He is also interested in the wide-ranging effects of land use and land cover change on climate.
 He has pioneered a number of key developments in the extension of climate models to include biological processes.
 He leads the EU Framework 7 Project HELIX (High-End cLimate Impacts and eXtremes), which assesses the impacts of climate change at 2, 4 and 6°C global warming above pre-industrial state.